webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Block Ads by Domain

 Will prevent any content from the domains listed in [Steven Black's Unified Hosts file](https://github.com/StevenBlack/hosts) (ads & malware) from being captured by the crawler.

-### Save Local and Session Storage

-When enabled, instructs the crawler to save the browser's `localStorage` and `sessionStorage` data for each page in the web archive as part of the `WARC-JSON-Metadata` field.
-This option may be necessary to properly archive and replay certain websites.
-Use caution when sharing WACZ files created with this option enabled, as the saved browser storage may contain sensitive information.

 ### User Agent